© 2026 KVPR / Valley Public Radio

 The union said it was establishing ways for anyone who may have been victimized “during the early days of the UFW’s history” by Chavez to come forward with confidentiality and seek help.

-Nonetheless, what is currently rumored is a major shock to communities who are familiar with Chavez’s work.
+The news is a major shock to communities who are familiar with Chavez’s work.
 His movement to organize farmworkers was born in the San Joaquin Valley.
-Dolores Huerta, who co-founded the movement alongside Chavez, still runs a non-profit in headquartered in Kern County.
+Huerta, who co-founded the movement alongside Chavez, still runs a non-profit in headquartered in Kern County.

 Chavez inspired decades of activism for farmworkers that is still active today.
 The UFW said the organization’s work continues to be important as federal policy changes hit the labor force.